 Lapidary technology was developing and by 1885, the Jurassians were using the “mechanical stick” which had many sides providing the first mechanism for “indexing” a faceted stone.
 This allowed the lapidaries to be more precise and create more repeatable results.
 In 1895, Emile Dalloz of Saint-Claude and Jules Grandclément of Moussières grouped several sticks together and substituted the traditional cylindrical millstone for the flat wheel, creating the first automated cutting machines.

 By 1920, it’s estimated that there were 8,000 lapidaries in the Jura Mountains, mostly farmers seeking employment in the winter months.
-Technology continued to be improved upon, and they had developed a new kind of faceting head with the “case-mechanics” (for the location of the facets) and the “évention” (for angles).
-Another new development was an automated machine able to cut hundreds of stones at a time.
+Technology continued to be improved upon, including an automated machine which was able to cut hundreds of stones at a time.
 With the creation of the synthetic Ruby by Auguste Verneuil, Jura started to become proficient in the production of faceted synthetic stones.
 The Groupe Dalloz company was founded in 1917 in Septmoncel and has since become a world leader in synthetic cut stones.